Piecewise frequency model for searches for long-transient gravitational waves from young neutron stars

 where $h_{0}$ and $f_{0}$ are the initial characteristic strain and frequency of the signal, respectively, and $f(t)$ is the frequency of the signal at time $t$.

 The synthetic detector data used in the simulations are in the form of Short Fourier Transforms (SFTs), a standard frequency-domain data product.
 They are generated using the \textsc{simulateCW} Python module of \textsc{LALSuite}~\cite{lalsuite}.
 Noise levels are chosen using noise curve data from the second observing run (O2) of the Livingston and Hanford detectors~\cite{Abbott2017b}.
+These noise levels have been chosen as the primary target for follow up using this method, GW170817, occurred in O2.
+It is expected that the sensitivity of the method will improve in subsequent runs as improvements in detectors are made.
 The parameters of the injected signals are chosen as random points within the parameter space of the piecewise model.
 The random points within the parameter space are chosen using the \textsc{RandomLatticeTilingPoints} method from \textsc{LALSuite}.

 A single coherent segment of 1800~s was selected, with only two knots at its start and end.
 This segment length is well below the maximum allowed by the knot algorithm (Sec.~\ref{Implementation}) which permits a maximum initial piecewise segment for the search parameters given in Table~\ref{GW170817Params} of 40,960~s.
 This configuration was selected as signal durations of approximately 1,800s after the GW170817 event have been mostly unexplored by other searches.
 A single coherent segment has been used to maximise search sensitivity and minimise the size of the parameter space which in turn minimises the computational cost.
 The SFT timebase is set to 10~s, giving 180 SFTs over the segment, to avoid the issues discussed in \cite{Covas2022}.